middyjs/middy/docs/UPGRADE.md

 No change

 ### [http-response-serializer](/packages/http-response-serializer/README.md)
+- Renamed `default` option to `defaultContentType` to improve maintainability [Breaking Change]
-`onError` will not modify response unless error has been handled Renamed `default` option to `defaultContentType` to improve maintainability
+- `onError` will not modify response unless error has been handled

 ### [http-security-headers](/packages/http-security-headers/README.md)
-`onError` will not modify response unless error has been handled
+- `onError` will not modify response unless error has been handled

 ### [http-urlencode-body-parser](/packages/http-urlencode-body-parser/README.md)
 No change